Dr Mark Young

 Exploring the expression of P2X receptors in other eukaryotic systems

-We have also expressed P2X receptors in both baculovirus-infected insect cells (collaboration with Dr Mark Parker, Case Western, USA) and the yeast Saccharomyces cerevisiae.
-Insect cell expression was successfully used in solving the structure of zebrafish P2X4.1 , so it represents a proven system for the expression of P2X receptors.
+We have successfully expressed P2X receptors in baculovirus-infected insect cells (collaboration with Dr Mark Parker, Case Western, USA).
+Insect cell expression was successfully used in solving the structure of zebrafish P2X4 , so it represents a proven system for the expression of P2X receptors.
 We are currently developing the fruit fly Drosophila melanogaster as an expression system for membrane proteins which permits both structural and functional studies (collaboration with Dr Wynand Van der Goes Van Naters, School of Biosciences).
 We have also recently developed a collaboration with Dr Simon Scofield (School of Biosciences) to develop plant expression systems for P2X receptors.

 P2X7 downstream signalling pathways and the P2X7 Interactome (www.p2x7.co.uk)

 Upon activation by extracellular ATP, P2X7 couples via its long C-terminal domain to several intracellular signalling pathways, leading to recruitment of the NRLP3 inflammasome and release of pro-inflammatory cytokines .
 This signalling has important consequences in pain and inflammation, particularly in conditions of chronic inflammation such as arthritis, Alzheimer’s disease and age-related macular degeneration (AMD).
 In collaboration with Professor Jayakrishna Ambati (University of Virginia, USA), we were able to show that disrupting P2X7 signalling with a small-molecule modulator abolished the death of retinal pigment epithelial cells seen in AMD, offering hope that P2X7 may be a target for this incurable disease .
 Although many downstream components of the signalling pathways have been characterised, the molecular basis of the first step in this process remains unknown.
 What is the 3D-structure of the P2X7 C-terminal domain, which proteins does it interact with, and how are these interactions regulated?
-In collaboration with Dr Amanda MacKenzie (University of Bath), we are currently using the isolated, purified P2X7 C-terminal domain in structural and proteomic studies to address these questions.
+In collaboration with Dr Amanda MacKenzie (University of Bath), we are using the isolated, purified P2X7 C-terminal domain in structural and proteomic studies to address these questions.
 We have also developed the P2X7 Interactome website (www.p2x7.co.uk) which lists all the P2X7-interacting proteins detected to date along with key information about their function in cell-signalling.

-Structure-based drug design using molecular models of mammalian P2X receptors
+Structure-based drug design using molecular models of human P2X receptors

-While we do not have high-resolution structures for either human P2X4 or human P2X7, we have constructed molecular models based upon the ATP-bound crystal structure of zebrafish P2X4 can be constructed.
-In collaboration with Dr Andrea Brancale we have used these molecular models to perform in silico docking of a range of drug-like compounds into the ATP-binding site, selecting those which give the best fit for functional assays using calcium uptake and electrophysiology.
-In this way we hope to find 'hit' compounds which modulate P2X receptor function, which can then be further modified to develop potent and selective drugs, which may be of significant therapeutic benefit in conditions of pain and inflammation.
+While we do not have high-resolution structures for either human P2X4 or human P2X7, we have constructed molecular models based upon the ATP-bound crystal structure of zebrafish P2X4 .
+In collaboration with Dr Andrea Brancale (School of Pharmacy) we have used these molecular models to perform in silico docking of a range of drug-like compounds into the ATP-binding site, selecting those which give the best fit for functional assays using calcium uptake and electrophysiology.
+In this way we hope to find ‘hit’ compounds which modulate P2X receptor function, which can then be further modified to develop potent and selective drugs, which may be of significant therapeutic benefit in conditions of pain and inflammation.